Can artificial sweeteners cause weight gain?

 2017: More evidence of weight gain

-A review by Meghan Azad and her colleagues, published in July in the journal of the Canadian Medical Association, combed the medical literature for the latest randomly controlled trials about artificial sweeteners and weight.
+A review by the University of Manitoba's Azad and her colleagues, published in July in the journal of the Canadian Medical Association, combed the medical literature for the latest randomly controlled trials about artificial sweeteners and weight.
 Azad said they found little connection to weight loss except in long-term trials that were sponsored by the artificial sweetener industry.

 A separate review of a larger sample of observational studies found people who used artificial sweeteners over time gained weight and had a larger waist circumference, as well as a higher incidence of hypertension, metabolic syndrome, type 2 diabetes and cardiovascular events.

-"Based on all of the research done so far, there is no clear evidence for a benefit, but there is evidence of potential harm from the long term consumption of artificial sweeteners," said Azad.
-"This should inspire consumers to think about whether they want to be consuming artificial sweeteners, especially on a regular basis, because we do not know if they are a truly harmless alternative to sugar."
+"Based on all of the research done so far, there is no clear evidence for a benefit, but there is evidence of potential harm from the long term consumption of artificial sweeteners," Azad said.
+"This should inspire consumers to think about whether they want to be consuming artificial sweeteners, especially on a regular basis, because we do not know if they are a truly harmless alternative to sugar.

-"More importantly," added Azad, "our results send a strong message to researchers and research funding bodies that more studies are needed to understand the long term health impact of artificial sweeteners."
+"More importantly," she added, "our results send a strong message to researchers and research funding bodies that more studies are needed to understand the long term health impact of artificial sweeteners."

 Stay tuned

 So where does this leave us?
 The FDA feels you can be pretty darn sure that a moderate dose of the artificial stuff won't give you cancer.
-If you're a heavy consumer --and that's a lot of sweetener -- that's another story.
+If you're a heavy consumer -- and that's a lot of sweetener -- that's another story.

 As for connections to kidney or cardio problems and weight loss (or gain), stay tuned.
 We're sure more studies proving (and disproving) those concerns are on their way.